-Imagine that you work for the governor of Louisiana and you are interested in passing a new policy to help combat climate change.
+Imagine that you work for the governor of Louisiana and want to pass a new policy to help reduce climate change.
 But you are not sure what the people of Louisiana think about the issue.
 You'll have to do some research using the Yale Climate Opinion Maps.